4 Days Japan Tour from Tokyo to Mt. Fuji: Explore Modern Capital & Japan’s Holy Mountain

 Mount Fuji is the tallest mountain in Japan.
 It's a famous volcano with a perfectly symmetrical cone shape.
 Visiting Mount Fuji is essential for any traveler in Japan.
 As a UNESCO World Heritage Site, Mount Fuji (3,776 m) stands as an iconic symbol of Japan, a cultural and spiritual landmark (recognized as a holy mountain in Shintoism), and a natural marvel.
 When picturing Mount Fuji, its distinctive perfect cone shape and snow-capped peak likely come to mind.
 Among the most renowned depictions is Katsushika Hokusai's 'Thirty-Six Views of Mount Fuji'.
 Hokusai, one of the "Three Greats of Ukiyo-e," is best known for his masterpiece "The Great Wave off Kanagawa."

-Start your journey to Mount Fuji 5th Station (3.5 hours,153 km) for a close-up Mount Fuji view.
+Start your journey to Mount Fuji 5th Station for a close-up Mount Fuji view.
 It offers breathtaking panoramic views of Mount Fuji (if weather permits) and the surrounding area, including the Fuji Five Lakes.
 For those adventurous enough, the 5th Station is the starting point for climbing Mount Fuji.
 Experience the unique alpine environment and the thrill of being so close to Japan's iconic mountain.

 Then, head to Lake Kawaguchi for a leisurely walk along the lakeside.
 Lake Kawaguchi is renowned for its clear waters that often reflect the majestic Mount Fuji (if weather permits), creating a postcard-perfect scene and making it a popular destination for both domestic and international tourists.